Neckline: Sweetheart neckline

 This faux meat dress, worn by Lady Gaga, has a strapless sweetheart neckline.

 V-neck

 The v-neck is formed by two diagonal lines from the shoulders that meet on the chest to create a V shape.
 The depth of the V can vary, ranging from high to plunging.
 The V may also be truncated by a small bottom edge, forming a trapezoid.
 Deeper v-necks may reveal cleavage and are used in dresses.

 This style originated in the Middle East.

 Types of v-neck tops include the Aloha shirt, cache-cœur, ghillie shirt, poet shirt, and wonju.
 Sweater vests and scrubs often have V-necks.

-Famous v-neck garments include the Tarkhan dress, Princess Eugenie's wedding dress, Jaqueline Kennedy's apricot dress, Keira Knightley's green dress, Princess Louise of Wales' wedding dress, the Red Dress embroidery project, and Marilyn Monroe's white dress.
+Famous v-neck garments include the Tarkhan dress, Princess Eugenie's wedding dress, Jacqueline Kennedy's apricot dress, Keira Knightley's green dress, Princess Louise of Wales' wedding dress, the Red Dress embroidery project, and Marilyn Monroe's white dress.